Skip to main content

 Great blue heron eating a fish

-Countless peamouth minnows return to Kelsey Creek in the spring to spawn.
-For 24 to 48 hours, the stream is thick with the usually elusive fish.
-Every year since 2004, groups of peamouth have been observed one to four times from late April through June.
+Countless peamouth minnows return to Bellevue's Kelsey Creek in the spring to spawn.
+For 24 to 48 hours, the stream is thick with this elusive lake fish.

-The best spots to watch the peamouth are by Kelsey Creek, under the Wilburton Trestle, and at the Mercer Slough Fish Ladder.
+The best spots to watch for a peamouth minnow spawning event are by Kelsey Creek, under the Wilburton Trestle, and at the Mercer Slough Fish Ladder.
 Watch quietly at these sites and, in addition to the peamouth, you may see other wildlife looking for dinner, including blue heron, wood ducks, river otters and bald eagles.

 Reasonable Accommodation